Potteries, Shrewsbury and North Wales Railway: West Shropshire Railway

 Richard Samuel France was the owner of extensive limestone quarries; limestone is a heavy mineral and conveying it to market was expensive and difficult.
 France proposed a railway linking his quarries at Llanymynech through Kinnerley to Westbury (Salop), a place on the Shrewsbury and Welshpool Railway about 11 miles west of Shrewsbury.
-France succeeded in getting the West Shropshire Mineral Railway authorised, by Act of Parliament of 29 July 1862.
+France succeeded in getting the West Shropshire Mineral Railway authorised, by an act of Parliament, West Shropshire Mineral Railway Act 1862 (25 & 26 Vict. c. clxxxv), of 29 July 1862.

 France's objective was to get the limestone to a main line railway station for onward consignment, and he was the prime mover in promoting the railway.
 The old idea of reaching a Welsh ferryport for Dublin remained, and a route involving a two-mile tunnel had been thought about.
-There was evidently some difficulty about the choice of Westbury, for the following year he obtained a modifying Act of Parliament, on 13 July 1863; now his line would run from Llanymynech to Red Hill, much nearer Shrewsbury.
+There was evidently some difficulty about the choice of Westbury, for the following year he obtained a modifying act of Parliament, the West Shropshire Mineral Railway Act 1863 (26 & 27 Vict. c. cxlv), on 13 July 1863; now his line would run from Llanymynech to Red Hill, much nearer Shrewsbury.